 This is one of the most common questions we receive at Integrity Practice Sales.
 And it makes sense – you’ve devoted a huge part of your life to your practice!
-If you’re thinking about selling your dental practice, understanding practice values is key.
+If you’re thinking about selling your dental practice, understanding practice value is key.

 The application of basic multiples, however, is not all there is to it.
 The art side of the equation is where things get tricky.
 Below, I’ll give examples of the formulas, and then show how these formulas can get more complicated.